Long-term forcing of Sun's coronal field, open flux and cosmic ray modulation potential during grand minima, maxima and regular activity phases by the solar dynamo mechanism: Theoretical modelling

 Since $\nabla \cdot \mathbf{B} = 0$ we can write,

 By solving for the scalar potential ($\phi$) we can compute the solar coronal magnetic fields within the source surface.
-Magnetic field observed on the solar surface is used as the boundary condition for extrapolation.
-We assume that near the source surface ($R_{ss} = 2.5 R_{\odot}$), the magnetic field is purely radial.
-This coronal magnetic field modeling technique is widely used in the solar physics community to compute the large scale configuration of the corona.
-For detailed derivation of the model equations, refer to \citet{Schrijver2003}.
-We compute the coronal magnetic fields using the solar dynamo generated surface magnetic field ($B_r$) distribution as the lower boundary condition.
-We can derive the open solar flux near the source surface by integrating $|B_{r}|$ over the source surface ($R_{ss}$ = 2.5 $R_{\odot}$).
+We use the radial magnetic field at the surface computed by the solar dynamo model as the lower boundary condition of the PFSS model.
+This coronal magnetic field modelling technique is widely used in the solar physics community to compute the large scale configuration of the corona.
+For a detailed derivation of the model equations, refer to \citet{Schrijver2003}.
+OSF is calculated by integrating the unsigned radial magnetic field over the source surface.